libxmq/xmq/README.md

 xmq csv.ixml input.txt

 # Parse any input with a downloadable ixml grammar from https://libxmq.org
-# and apply a downloadable xslt transform
+# and apply a downloadable xsl transform
-xmq ixml:data/csv myfile.csv xslt:data/table-to-web to-html br
+xmq ixml:data/csv myfile.csv xsl:data/table-to-web to-html br

 # Use the built in pager (pa) to scroll up and down.
 xmq pom.xml pa